Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Preliminaries

 \subsection{Generalized Contextuality}

 Contextuality, as a notion of nonclassicality, is an inference between the operational description of an experimental setup and the ontological models one might prescribe to it.
+An operational theory is formally a process theory where processes are considered as lists of laboratory instructions with a probability rule~\cite{schmid2020structure}.
 To operationally describe a prepare-and-measure experiment, one must provide some set of laboratory procedures that prepare the studied system, following with a set of possible measurements that shall extract outcome information.
 The most general result from such procedures is described through conditional probabilities.
 We will consider the case of prepare-and-measure experiments with a finite set of preparation procedures, that we denote by $\mathbb{P} := \{P_j\}_{j \in J}$, and a finite set of measurement procedures, $\mathbb{M} := \{M_i\}_{i \in I}$, leading to some outcome results that we label $\mathbb{O}_{\mathbb{M}} \equiv K$.
 Capital letters $K,J$ and $I$ denote the set of labels with the same cardinality of the sets of primitives, $\mathbb{O}_{\mathbb{M}}, \mathbb{P},\mathbb{M}$ respectively, while $|\cdot|$ represents the cardinality of the set (e.g., $|I|$ is the number of measurement procedures in the experimental scenario).
 The measurement \emph{event} associated to obtaining outcome $k$ for measurement $M$ will be denoted $[k|M]$.
 Performing all the operations several times to acquire statistics will lead to a data-table of conditional probabilities, that we denote as $B$:

 We name $B$ as the \textit{behavior} of the system.
 Each physical realization will lead to some behavior $B$ in the set of all possible behaviors.
 Operationally, there are more structures within an experimental description.
-For instance, it might be so that there are operationally equivalent ways to generate some statistics; as a standard example, consider the quantum preparations $P_j$ associated to preparations of the quantum states $\rho^j$,
+For instance, it might be so that there are operationally equivalent ways to generate some statistics; as a standard example, consider the quantum preparations $P_j$~\footnote{More precisely, each state $\rho_j$ defines an \emph{equivalence class} $[P_j]$ of equivalent procedures implementing the same state.} associated to preparations of the quantum states $\rho^j$,

 For these preparation procedures it is known that,